redballoonsecurity/ofrak/docs/getting-started.md

 It takes a minute for the notebook to start up.
 Once running, you can access the tutorial from [localhost:8888](http://localhost:8888) with your web browser.
 Have fun!

-## GUI

-OFRAK comes with a web-based GUI frontend for visualizing and manipulating binary targets.
-The OFRAK GUI runs by default in most of the OFRAK images, including the tutorial image.
-(Note that for now, the frontend is only built in the `ofrak_ghidra` and `ofrak_binary_ninja` analyzer backend configurations.)

-To access the GUI, navigate to <http://localhost> and start by dropping anything you'd like into it!

 ## Docs